-Asset and Stock Purchase Agreement Attorney in Jacksonville and Orange Park
+Asset and Stock Purchase Agreement Attorney in Jacksonville, Orange Park and Daytona Beach

 When buying or selling a company, it is standard to sign one of two agreements: an asset purchase agreement or a stock purchase agreement.
 Both of these are similar in their use, however, their purposes do vary.
 Deciding between the two depends on the company’s needs and goals.
 An asset purchase agreement, also known as an APA, is intended for those who want to purchase or sell a company’s assets and this agreement covers the terms and conditions of the sale.
 On the other hand, a stock purchase agreement is for those who wish to buy a company by either becoming a majority or total shareholder.

 If a firm is to be bought or sold, then it is recommended that you consult with a business lawyer who concentrates in asset and stock purchase agreements when pursuing this transaction.

 Difference Between Asset and Stock Purchase Agreements in Florida

 Both asset purchase agreements and stock purchase agreements are useful tools for selling or buying a business.
 While APAs are used for buying/selling all or some of a company’s assets, a SPA is used for purchasing all or some of a company’s stocks.
 As well, APAs are sometimes used in conjunction with an SPA.
 For example, an SPA outlines how many shares a buyer will purchase from the company and what level of control they will have after the agreement is signed.
 However, the legal entity remains intact as with assets, contracts, supply agreements, and partnerships.
 Some elements that can be found in an SPA include:

 - Purchase price – the agreement must outline how much the stocks will be sold for as well as any price adjustments or escrow requirements.

 - Termination – there will be a specified “dead-drop” date where the buyer or seller will still possess the right to terminate the agreement.